 Plus, don’t forget the sheer number of choices that come with hundreds of DoorDash partner restaurants.
 It’s a varied selection with plenty of healthy food options that will appeal to everyone's palates and give them the nutritional boost they need during busy days.

 As the office admin, HR all-star, or anyone in charge of keeping employees happy, DashPass is easy for you to maintain, with little to no management required on your part.
-You set up your system by choosing how many DashPass for Work subscriptions your company will subsidize and sending your employees’ email addresses to DoorDash.
-All they have to do is opt in to the service.
+You set up your system by choosing how many DashPass for Work memberships your company will subsidize and sending your employees’ email addresses to DoorDash.
+All they have to do is opt in to the service through the DoorDash Work Portal.

 Get Started with DoorDash for Work